mahiluthra/social-search-clustering/README.md

 # social-search-clustering

-Data for Luthra & Todd manuscript under review at ALIFE jorunal
+Data for Luthra & Todd manuscript under review at ALIFE jorunal.

-recreate_plots.py includes code for plots in the paper
+reproduce_plots.py includes code for plots in the paper.